Media accreditatie criteria

 3.2.3.
 At least 3 people must be be officially registered as employee for the company.

 3.2.4.
-Confirmation in official letter to send a copy of the broadcast on CD or DVD to Circuit Zandvoort or via WeTransfer.
+Confirmation in official letter to send a copy of the broadcast on USB-stick to CM.com Circuit Zandvoort or via WeTransfer.

 3.2.6.
 Video-press representatives of local media cannot be accomodated, unless the editorial assignment can prove that a larger audience will be reached.